abond936/My-Journal/docs/Project.md

 ⭕
 2 - Devise preconfigured card styles for selection
   ❓- expose style selection on view card or set on edit card?

-❓what are the variables that need to be included/decided on gallery styling

 **Theme Management**
 - Themes customizable.